-Since our founding in 2014, Land Alliance has recognized that well-defined and well-managed land and resource rights are fundamental to the prosperity of people and places, with a focus supporting a broad range of poverty reduction and sustainability goals.
+Since our founding in 2014, Global Land Alliance has recognized that well-defined and well-managed land and resource rights are fundamental to the prosperity of people and places, with a focus supporting a broad range of poverty reduction and sustainability goals.
 Our thematic areas are food security, urbanization, environment and peace building.

 - ALL PROJECTS

 - Active Projects

 Dominican Republic: In 2017 Global Land Alliance supported the design of the land tenure component of the Agroforestry Development Program in the Dominican Republic.
 Global Land Alliance assessed the current land tenure situation in general and in the specific project areas identifying challenges and bottlenecks that could hinder the successful implementation of the Agroforestry Development Program.
 Recommendations for how land tenure challenges could be addressed to increase the adoption rates among beneficiaries of the improved agroforestry technology packages – and a complete component design including description of technical activities, budget, procurements, expected results, budget and implementation timeline was prepared.

 Haiti: In 2017 Global Land Alliance supported Haitian local teams by preparing and supporting the implementation of nineteen public consultations in the northern and southern intervention areas including training the facilitators.
 Applied the analysis guidelines provided in the Plan de Consultation to the public consultation meetings.

 Haiti: In 2016 Global Land Alliance was contracted to assist the IDB with the operational preparation of the second phase of the Haiti Land Tenure Security Project.
 This project is extending the parcel demarcation and tenure clarification aspects of the first phase, consolidating the land administration services including the land information system and implementing various capacity building activities to assist Haitian land agencies in adapting their policies and operational strategies to adapt to the new land legislation.